kvarak/dnd/docs/_Classes/professional.md

 A true chef does her duty regardless of where she is: to feed the hungry, and to do it with panache.
 A chef can create works of art through her fine courses, or whip up delicious stews out of scraps from the wilds.
 While many chefs prefer to their culinary arts from the comforts of the kitchen, some chefs fear not the unknown and instead see it as a source of exotic and exciting ingredients.
 Chefs are masters of improvisation and take care of their kin with the most wonderful of dishes.

-### Bonus Proficiencies
+### Bonus Skills
-A cook gains proficiency with Intelligence saving throws and the cooking skill.
-You have advantage on all ability checks when cooking.
+You gain proficiency with Intelligence saving throws and 1 additional skill point to spend on the *Cooking* skill.

 In addition you learn the *Chef’s Boon* cantrip.